moyn413/nifHdada2/README.md

 2. Only sequences identified to the Domain level or more ([nifH_dada2_domain_v1.1.0.fasta](https://github.com/moyn413/nifHdada2/blob/master/nifH_dada2_domain_v1.1.0.fasta))
 3. All sequences from the original nifH database ([nifH_dada2_all_v1.1.0.fasta](https://github.com/moyn413/nifHdada2/blob/master/nifH_dada2_all_v1.1.0.fasta))

+When assigning taxonomy, set minBoot = 0 and outputBootstraps = TRUE.
+Bootstrap filtering can then be performed after taxonomic assignment.

 ## Please cite
 M. A. Moynihan.
 2020. nifHdada2 GitHub repository.
 Zenodo. http://doi.org/10.5281/zenodo.3958370